Mammographic Lesion Segmentation with Lightweight Models: A Comparative Study: Materials and Methods

 \subsubsection{Implementation Details}

-All models were implemented in the PyTorch library~\cite{NEURIPS2019_PyTroch} and trained on a CPU-based environment to simulate resource-constrained conditions, where powerful computers equipped with Graphics Processing Units (GPUs) or access to the cloud might not be an option.
-At the beginning, when the model's architecture was created, to avoid a cold start and facilitate convergence, the ImageNet weights were loaded.
+All models were implemented in the PyTorch library~\cite{NEURIPS2019_PyTroch} and trained on a CPU-only environment to enforce a realistic deployment constraint representative of environments where GPU acceleration, a powerful computer, or cloud access are unavailable.
+After the model architecture was created, to avoid a cold start and facilitate convergence, the ImageNet-pretrained weights were used for the encoder backbones.
+This setup defines a concrete operational constraint under which all models are evaluated, enabling a consistent comparison of their efficiency and deployment feasibility.

 Input images were processed using methods reported in the literature for medical image processing in deep learning~\cite{oyelade2021a}.
 Before each training or testing, images were resized to a fixed resolution of 1024$ \times $1024 pixels, normalized, and grouped in batches of 4 images.
-The batch size limit was chosen to consider the memory constraints of CPU-based systems.
+The batch size limit was chosen to consider the memory constraints of CPU-only systems.

 Contrast Limited Adaptive Histogram Equalization (CLAHE) was applied as a stochastic data augmentation technique during training ($p=0.5$) to improve robustness to local contrast variations.
 CLAHE was not applied during validation, allowing evaluation on the original image distribution.
 Other data augmentation techniques applied to improve generalization include flipping (horizontal and vertical) and rotation.